Bill Zadick: College wrestling career

 Zadick was a two-time All-American for the University of Iowa, where he was coached by the legendary Dan Gable.
 Zadick placed fifth at the 1995 NCAA national championships and capped his career at Iowa by winning the NCAA championship at 142 pounds in 1996.
 His collegiate career record was 87-13 with 16 pins, competing from 1993 to 1996 at 134 and 142 pounds.

 He earned a bachelor's degree in art from Iowa in 1996.

 High school wrestling career

-Zadick wrestled at Great Falls High School, where he was coached by Tim Owens.
-He is one of only 37 wrestlers to win four Montana state championships, which he accomplished in four different weight classes: 98 pounds (1988), 112 pounds (1989), 119 pounds (1990), and 135 pounds (1991).
+Zadick wrestled at Great Falls High School in Great Falls, Montana, where he was coached by Tim Owen.
+He was a four-time Montana state champion, which he accomplished in four different weight classes: 98 pounds (1988), 112 pounds (1989), 119 pounds (1990), and 135 pounds (1991).

 Coaching career

 After retiring from competition in 2008, Zadick was named the Resident Coordinator and Assistant National Coach for USA Wrestling.
 He serves as the liaison between USA Wrestling and the U.S. Olympic Training Center in matters pertaining to USA Wrestling's resident athlete programs.
 Among his other duties are coordinating educational and professional development opportunities for the wrestling resident athletes, and assisting with coaching at resident and National Team practices.
 Zadick was instrumental in bringing 2013 Junior World gold medalist wrestler Kyle Snyder to the United States Olympic Training Center, and helped coached Kyle Snyder to a Junior World Championship in August 2013.

 In June 2016, Zadick was named the head coach of the United States Senior Freestyle team, beginning after the 2016 Olympics.
 The following year, he won the USOC National Coach of the Year in 2017.